Mauregina/discourse-cesar-website-automation/README.md

-# Automação de Testes
+# Automation Test

-## Ferramentas
+## Tools
 * Pytest
 * Selenium WebDriver
 * PyCharm

-## Automação 1
+## Automation 1
-Estrutura de automação de testes do site https://www.discourse.org/
+Test Automation Structure for the Website (https://www.discourse.org/)

-### Cenários (test_1.py)
+### Scenarios (test_1.py)
-CT-001 – Imprimir título de todos os tópicos fechados.
+TC-001 – Print the title of all closed topics.
-1. Acessar a página do Discourse (https://www.discourse.org/).
+1. Access the Discourse page (https://www.discourse.org/).
-2. Clicar na opção Demo disponível no menu principal.
+2. Click on the Demo option available in the main menu.
-3. Fazer scroll até o final da página.
+3. Scroll to the bottom of the page.
-4. Imprimir o título de todos os tópicos fechados (são os que tem um cadeado ao lado esquerdo do título).
+4. Print the title of all closed topics (those with a lock icon on the left side of the title).

-CT-002 – Imprimit quantidade de itens de cada categoria e dos que não possui categoria.
+TC-002 – Print the quantity of items in each category and those without a category
-1. Acessar a página do Discourse (https://www.discourse.org/).
+1. Access the Discourse page (https://www.discourse.org/).
-2. Clicar na opção Demo disponível no menu principal.
+2. Click on the Demo option available in the main menu.
-3. Fazer scroll até o final da página.
+3. Scroll to the bottom of the page.
-4. Imprimir quantidade de itens de cada categoria e dos que não possui categoria
+4. Print the quantity of items in each category and those without a category.

-CT-003 – Imprimit título do tópico que contém o maior número de views.
+TC-003 – Print the title of the topic that has the highest number of views.
-1. Acessar a página do Discourse (https://www.discourse.org/).
+1. Access the Discourse page (https://www.discourse.org/).
-2. Clicar na opção Demo disponível no menu principal.
+2. Click on the Demo option available in the main menu.
-3. Fazer scroll até o final da página.
+3. Scroll to the bottom of the page.
-4. Imprimir título do tópico que contém o maior número de views
+4. Print the title of the topic that has the highest number of views.

 ## Automação 2
 Estrutura de automação de testes do site https://www.cesar.school/

-### Cenários (test_1.py)
+### Scenarios (test_1.py)
-CT-001 – Imprimir título e data de publicação do segundo post da página.
+TC-001 – Print the title and publication date of the second post on the page
-1. Acessar a página do Cesar School (https://www.cesar.school/).
+1. Access the Cesar School page (https://www.cesar.school/).
-2. Abrir o menu “School”.
+2. Open the "School" menu.
-3. Clicar a opção “Blog”.
+3. Click on the "Blog" option.
-4. Ir para a segunda página da lista de posts.
+4. Go to the second page of the list of posts.
-5. Imprimir título do segundo post.
+5. Print the title of the second post.
-6. Imprimir data de publicação do segundo post.
+6. Print the publication date of the second post.

-CT-002 – Imprimir título e autor do terceiro post da página.
+TC-002 – Print the title and author of the third post on the page
-1. Acessar a página do Cesar School (https://www.cesar.school/).
+1. Access the Cesar School page (https://www.cesar.school/).
-2. Abrir o menu “School”.
+2. Open the "School" menu.
-3. Clicar a opção “Blog”.
+3. Click on the "Blog" option.
-4. Ir para a segunda página da lista de posts.
+4. Go to the second page of the list of posts.
-5. Imprimir título do terceiro post.
+5. Print the title of the third post.
-6. Imprimir autor do terceiro post.
+6. Print the author of the third post.

-CT-003 – Imprimir endereço do cesar school.
+TC-003 – Print the address of Cesar School
-1. Acessar a página do Cesar School (https://www.cesar.school/).
+1. Access the Cesar School page (https://www.cesar.school/).
-2. Abrir o menu “School”.
+2. Open the "School" menu.
-3. Clicar a opção “Blog”.
+3. Click on the "Blog" option.
-4. Ir para a segunda página da lista de posts.
+4. Go to the second page of the list of posts.
-5. Ir até o final da página.
+5. Scroll to the bottom of the page.
-6. Imprimir endereço do Cesar School.
+6. Print the address of Cesar School.